 This depends on your particular situation.
-When I documented in my 1981 Homeowner's Guide to Fire and Watershed Management... that an uphill moving fire on steep slopes could already produce flames in excess of 30 feet in two-foot-tall low-fuel plants such as coyote brush (Baccharis pilularis) and that the flame length could exceed 100 feet in six-foot-tall chaparral, some fire departments recommended/required fuel modification of up to 200 feet.
+When I documented in my 1982 Homeowner's Guide to Fire and Watershed Management... that an uphill moving fire on steep slopes could already produce flames in excess of 30 feet in two-foot-tall low-fuel plants such as coyote brush (Baccharis pilularis) and that the flame length could exceed 100 feet in six-foot-tall chaparral, some fire departments recommended/required fuel modification of up to 200 feet.
 When an unprotected house is located sideslope or in draws or "fire chimneys," meaningful recommended fuel modification may even exceed these distances, especially if a house is unattended.
+However, remember, whatever you do, first start clearing all flammable fuels from around your house.